It's a New Day in Public Health.

 The documents listed below include Public Health Assessments (PHAs), health consultations (HCs), exposure investigations (EIs) and community fact sheets.
 Links leading to documents posted are provided as Adobe Acrobat portable document format (pdfs) or are files which have been compressed into zip files.
 Adobe Acrobat Reader is required to read the pdfs and a zip utility is required to open the zip files greater than 2 megabytes in size.
 New documents are added to this web page as they become available.
 All documents and links on this page will open in a new window, except those links to local html pages.

-DOH’s OIG reviews complaints and conducts independent and impartial investigations in order to maintain the integrity, credibility and public trust as the Department carries out its core mission to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.
-For more information about the duties and responsibilities of the OIG, please visit its website at: https://www.floridahealth.gov/about/administrative-functions/inspector-general/index.html
+After the assessment, a final report will be submitted to the CFA Commission for a panel review and recommendation to the full CFA Commission for a determination of reaccreditation.
+The DOH OIG’s accreditation, if approved, will be for a three-year term.The OIG reviews complaints and conducts independent and impartial investigations in order to maintain the integrity, credibility and public trust as the Department carries out its core mission to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.
+For more information about the duties and responsibilities of the OIG, please visit its website at: http://www.floridahealth.gov/about/administrative-functions/inspector-general/index.html.